Skip to Main Content

 1) Type:

-Size: 12 pt; If applicable, footnotes should be 10 pt font.
+• 12 pt font; If applicable, footnotes should be 10 pt font

-Please use a standard font such as Times New Roman, Verdana, Courier, Arial, etc. Other fonts may be considered if approved by your mentor / thesis advisor.
+Please use a legible font.
+Times New Roman, Verdana, Courier, Arial, are commonly used.
+Other fonts may be considered if approved by your mentor / thesis advisor.

 2) Pagination: